 Our meal is ended, but God’s banquet continues as we go from this place.
 Let us take the banquet into the world and never give up until all people are fed.
 May God’s blessings be upon us, and may we be channels of peace and justice.

 Go in peace to love and serve the Lord.

-As you have heard from Melinda and Joan, we are pretty involved with our Café Church and pretty proud of what we have achieved.
+Along with Melinda, Joan and Gloria, (members of the original team who started Cafe Church) I say we are pretty involved with our Café Church and pretty proud of what we have achieved.

 Well I was very naïve, not sure about the others I think they always had their feet firmly on the ground at all times.
 I or maybe we all did come to the same conclusion after a year or two that we were not going to make a killing.
 We were not that attractive to the locals who just wanted eggs and bacon, a chat, milkshake for the netballer kids and then they were off.
 Gosh what a shame because they did miss something important.
 I can tell you we have tackled some very interesting and challenging topics and promoted some very lively and thought provoking conversation.

 I guess I then came to the conclusion that so long as we were out in the community worshipping (albeit in our own way) then we were seen by some, we were welcomed by the Manager and others at the Living Room and we were catering to those few who enjoyed this type of worship, it worked for them and it worked for us.
 Looking back perhaps it would not have worked had we grown bigger and bigger.

 The team decided it would be great if we could start having communion before each session, we felt it would bind us together more, perhaps that’s not the right wording, we also thought how could we be church without having communion as it is a central part of church, a central part of our faith.